quantnetwork/overledger-sdks/SDKs/c#/testnet/docs/AddressSearchApi.md

 Execute a search for an address sequence on a DLT

 Takes a request ID, searches for the address and retrieves the sequence on the requested DLT.
-This API is only applicable for account based DLT’s
+This API is only applicable for account based DLT's

 ### Example